Moths of North Carolina

 Habitats: Local populations appear to rely heavily on Witch Hazel (Hamamelis virginiana) as a host plant.
 This species is found in a variety of mesic to dry forests, and occasionally in floodplain forests.

 Larval Host Plants: Larvae were once thought to be monophagous on Witch Hazel (Hamamelis virginiana), but have recently been found on Large Witch-alder (Fothergilla major; Eiseman, 2019).
-As of 2022, all of our records are from Witch Hazel. - View
+As of 2024, we have records of mines on Witch Hazel and the non-native Persian Ironwood (Parrotia persica). - View

 Observation Methods: The adults are attracted to lights that are in the vicinity of Witch Hazel.
 Local populations are perhaps most easily documented by searching for the distinctive mines on Witch Hazel and Fothergilla.
 We encourage individuals to rear and photograph adults to better document phenotypes in North Carolina.